invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 ```
 This shows that we create a `Meter` object with `val=5`.

-To get to a full units system, we then need to define methods for our unit types for everything that numbers need to work with,
+To get to a full units system, we then need to define methods for everything that numbers need to work with,
 such as addition and multiplication.
 The final result is units-style syntactic sugar.